thetemplates/python-basic/README.md

 <img src="/assets/beforehand-static.png" alt="Asset Delivery">

-Delivery to Amazon ECR (Elastic Container Registry) is conditional.
-If you do not have an Amazon account, and/or you have not set up the GitHub Secrets
+Delivery to Amazon ECR (Elastic Container Registry) is conditional.  **If you do not have an Amazon account and/or** you have not set up the GitHub Secrets

 * AWS_ENTRY
 * AWS_ARN_ECR_ACTIONS: Amazon ECR & GitHub Actions interaction role
 * AWS_REGION: region code

-that enable delivery to ECR via the directives
+that enable delivery to Amazon ECR via the directive

 ```yaml
   with: